 Upon his return to the Minikahda Club, William set out to make additional improvements to the course.
 He laid out eight new bunkers to better define some of the holes and make it more challenging.
-But, his brother decided to move-on after the 1900 season:
+Note the new bunkering on the right with high revetment of soil on the greenside that created a forced carry.